NEW. FRESH. NICHE.

 Off The Path

-From forest bathing to island hopping, experience the thrill of the new in Tasmania.
+From forest bathing to island hopping, anticipate the thrill of the new in Tasmania.

 No ordinary adventure

-Hot-air ballooning Travelling in Tasmania is all about experiencing the anti-ordinary, so why not see it from a bird’s eye view?
+See things from a different perspective – why not with a bird’s eye view?
 From Launceston, explore the north by basket with Liberty Balloon Flights or Hot Air Balloon Tasmania.
-Let the prevailing wind carry you over the Tamar Valley, or west to Deloraine , or into the Northern Midlands.
+Let the prevailing wind carry you over the Tamar Valley, or west to Deloraine, or into the Northern Midlands.

-River cruising Experience the mirror reflections and majesty of World Heritage wilderness on Tasmania’s west coast – in silence.
-Based in Strahan, Gordon River Cruises ’ purpose-built catamaran Spirit of the Wild has a drive system with both diesel and electric engines, and the latter is used to cruise silently when the boat enters the Gordon River.
+Experience the mirror reflections and majesty of World Heritage wilderness on Tasmania’s west coast – in silence.
+Based in Strahan, Gordon River Cruises’ purpose-built catamaran Spirit of the Wild has a drive system with both diesel and electric engines, and the latter is used to cruise silently when the boat enters the Gordon River.

 Supplied Courtesy of RACT Destinations

-The Unconformity More than a biennial contemporary arts festival, The Unconformity is a collection of unique arts-led community development and tourism projects in Queenstown, on the west coast, and an expression of grassroots pride and boldness.
+More than a biennial contemporary arts festival, The Unconformity is a collection of unique arts-led community development and tourism projects in Queenstown, on the west coast, and an expression of grassroots pride and boldness.
 The festival, named after a rare geological formation and inspired by the non-conformist nature of the community, has focused international attention on the region.
-Put 16-18 October 2020 in your calendar now.
+Put 15-17 October 2021 in your calendar now.

 We are Explorers

-Ilha If the chef at this new restaurant in Cygnet looks familiar, you must be a Masterchef fan.
-Sarah Clare gives local seasonal produce a well-priced, South American twist and serves her food on plates thrown by her potter dad, Ian.
+If the chef at this restaurant in Cygnet looks familiar, you must be a Masterchef fan.
+Sarah Clare gives local seasonal produce a well-priced, South American twist and serves on plates thrown by her potter dad, Ian.

-Turner Stillhouse Fancy a gin tasting?
-This new distillery at Tamar Ridge, near Launceston, is open for tastings, tours and DIY gin distillations.
-If you’re heading further north to Beaconsfield, Miners Gold Brewery is a new weekend venture with a tap room and restaurant.
+Fancy a gin tasting?
+This distillery at Tamar Ridge, near Launceston, stages tastings, tours and DIY gin distillations.
+If you’re heading further north to Beaconsfield, Miners Gold Brewery is a weekend venture with a tap room and restaurant.
 It’s next door to Beaconsfield Mine and Heritage Centre.

-Sonny Food lovers know to book fast for a meal at Hobart’s 20-seat Templo.
-Its chef, Matt Breen, has opened a similarly small and memorable venue called Sonny, an inner-city bar where the priorities are listed in this commendable order: “Wine, vinyl and food”.
+Food lovers know to book fast for a meal at Hobart’s 20-seat Templo.
+Its chef, Matt Breen, runs a similarly small and memorable venue named Sonny, an inner-city bar where the priorities are listed in this commendable order: “Wine, vinyl and food”.

 Rest your head

-Moss This botanically themed hotel in dockside Hobart occupies a convict-cut warehouse at Salamanca Place, with ringside access to the bustling Saturday market.
+This botanically themed hotel in dockside Hobart occupies two convict-cut warehouses at the heart of bustling Salamanca Place.
 Expect living walls of native fern, bonsai in the bathrooms, and soothing shades of green throughout.

-Change Overnight Hotel Also located in Launceston, this hotel with social impact at its core was conceived by four young entrepreneurs.
-Guests choose from one of eight causes and Change Overnight will donate a portion of its profits.
+Also located in Launceston, this hotel with social impact at its core was conceived by four young entrepreneurs.
+Guests choose one of eight causes and Change Overnight will donate a portion of its profits.
 The hashtag #ABetterNightsSleep never had more meaning.

-Flinders Island Wildcard move: leave the island for another island.
+Wildcard move: leave the island for another island.
 Off the north-east Tasmanian coast and a short flight from Essendon or Launceston airports, Flinders Island is a gem – and you might even find a Killiecrankie diamond on its deserted beaches.
 Start your adventure at The Flinders Wharf in Whitemark, a buzzing hub with views of Bass Strait.
-It houses beehives and live cray tanks, the zero-waste Furneaux and Flinders SkinSpa, a providore and a stylish all-day café and restaurant featuring produce from the Furneaux Islands group.
+It houses beehives and live cray tanks, the small-batch Furneaux Distillery, a providore and a stylish all-day café and restaurant featuring produce from the Furneaux Islands group.
+Continue the adventure by fishing, diving, mountain biking or kayaking, or hiking in rugged Strzelecki National Park.

 Share this article